Selected working papers

 Download the paper.

-Using (asinh) citations as a proxy for quality, we show that female-authored papers published in top economics journals are, on average, higher quality than male-authored papers.
-Furthermore, men and women publish higher quality papers when they co-author with women instead of men—for example, the same senior male economist receives almost 80 log points more citations when he co-authors with a junior woman as opposed to a junior man.
-Finally, variance in quality is consistently higher among published male-authored papers.
-Under strong—but we believe reasonable—assumptions, we argue that these findings imply top economics journals hold female-authored papers to higher standards and, consequently, do not publish the highest quality research.
-Our results also suggest that popular proxies of academic impact discount women's contributions and that existing co-authoring relationships in economics under-exploit the capacity of female researchers.
+Using (asinh) citations as a proxy for quality, we show that female-authored papers published in a wide array of economics and finance journals are, on average, higher quality than male-authored papers; however, we find no evidence that women's manuscripts are accepted at higher rates.
+Conditional on publishing in the very top journals, we also find that men's and women's papers are higher quality when they co-author with women instead of men: for example, the same senior male economist receives almost 80 log points more citations when he co-authors with a junior woman as opposed to a junior man.
+Under strong—but we believe reasonable—assumptions, we argue that these findings imply that economics and finance journals hold female-authored papers to higher standards and, consequently, do not publish the highest quality research.
+They also suggest that popular proxies of academic impact discount women's contributions, and that existing co-authoring relationships in economics under-exploit the capacity of female researchers.

 Download the paper or read summaries in ProMarket.org and the Royal Economic Society July 2020 Newsletter.